cloudflare/cloudflare-docs/content/workers/learning/playground.md

 You can deploy a Worker from the Playground.
 If you are already logged in, you can review the Worker before deploying.
 Otherwise, you will be taken through the first-time user onboarding flow before you can review and deploy.

 Once deployed, your Worker will get its own unique URL and be available almost instantly on Cloudflare's global network.
-From here, you can add custom domains, storage resources, and more.
+From here, you can add [Custom Domains](/workers/configuration/routing/custom-domains/), [storage resources](/workers/learning/storage-options/), and more.